 99% of people are genuinely wanting to help their neighbours but unfortunately there will be a handful of scammers out there so please don’t give sensitive or financial information out or let complete strangers into your home.
 Please be aware of coronavirus-related scams circulating at the moment.

-If you are worried about domestic violence, please see list of helplines here
+If you are worried about domestic violence, please see list of helplines here – there is still support available and you do not have to stay at home.

 Here is our list of local pubs and businesses are offering extra delivery and take-away services.